Nukesor/selfhosted-gaming/content/best-practices.md

 weight = 1
 +++

-# Best Practices

 This page aims to introduce you to some best-practices, when dealing with game servers.
 In the following I'll cover several tools and examples that might help you to maintain your game servers.

 ## Terminal multiplexer